 - pins and needles in the arms and legs

 - numbness or tingling sensations

 - vertigo (spinning dizziness)

 - muscle weakness on one side

 Speech or language difficulty auras

 During a migraine episode, some people may find it difficult to speak or communicate with others.
-They may struggle to find the right words to use, or they may mumble or slur their speech.
+They may have difficulty finding the right words to use, or they may mumble or slur their speech.

-Along with other sensations, migraine aura may also cause:
+Along with these other sensations, migraine aura may cause:

 - memory changes